Individual Health Insurance

 Short-Term Health Insurance

-Short term health insurance or temporary insurance is a great option for those who become uninsured due to things like job loss, divorce, early retirement, or other circumstances.
-You’ll get health insurance coverage during the interim until your new employer coverage begins, you qualify for Medicare or Medicaid, or you find some other means for receiving permanent health insurance coverage.
-Current federal regulations limit short-term medical plans to 90 days of coverage under one certificate of insurance.
-Some insurers will allow you to apply for multiple additional new certificates of insurance – with each certificate granting another 90 days of coverage at a time.
-State rules may vary.
-Each 90-day coverage period you apply for will have an effective date that starts the next day after a previous 90-day period of coverage expires.
+Short term health insurance, also known as short-term medical or temporary insurance, is a great option for those who become uninsured due to things like job loss, early retirement, or other life circumstances.
+You’ll get limited health insurance coverage during an interim period in-between more permanent health insurance coverage.
+Current federal regulations limit short-term medical plans to 364 days of coverage under one certificate of insurance (state rules may vary).
+Some insurers will allow you to apply for multiple additional new certificates of insurance – with each certificate granting another 364 days of coverage at a time.

 Dental insurance is an affordable way to provide extra protection for oral health, especially if an individual has problematic dental history or a family has several children that need preventive check-ups twice a year and routine dental procedures, such as cavity fillings, sealants and more.
 Dental insurance is affordable, and coverage typically begins right away.